phpredis/phpredis/README.markdown

 ## zAdd
 ##### *Description*
-Add the specified member having the specified score to the sorted set stored at key.
+Adds the specified member with a given score to the sorted set stored at key.
 ##### *Parameters*
-*STRING*: key
+*key*

-*LONG* : score
+*score* : double

-*STRING*: value
+*value*: string

 ##### *Return value*
 *Long* 1 if the element is added.
 0 otherwise.